pdamicoORCL/pdamicoORCL/linuxInstall.md

 This training provides a sandbox for practicing an install of Tableau Server on Linux.
 This training is delivered in Skytap, with 3 Linux VMs.

-You will install Tableau Server on Linux, configure LDAP Authentication, and implement a basic Content Model, using three LDAP Groups.
+You will install Tableau Server on Linux, configure LDAP as the Identity Store, and implement a basic Content Model, using three LDAP Groups.

 Here's a summary of the training: